QuantEcon/lecture-source-py/source/rst/numpy.rst

     (1 / np.sqrt(2 * np.pi)) * np.exp(- 0.5 * z**2)

-Not all user-defined functions will act element-wise
+Not all user-defined functions will act element-wise.

 For example, passing the function ``f`` defined below a NumPy array causes a ``ValueError``